zengjilie/portfolio/content/about.md

 ## Who I am
 Howdy!
 I'm Alex 👋

-An Industrial designer turned software engineer.
+An Industrial designer turned **software engineer**.
 I have a passion for both **design** and **software development**.
 I believe that excellent products come from the harmony between design, engineering, and a human-centered mindset.
 Currently, I’m a graduate student at **UT Austin** and am looking for 2022 summer internships.

 ## Tech I use